-Store your car somewhere safe
+6. Store your car somewhere else

 Where you say you store your car impacts how much you will pay for insurance and you will be asked this when filling out your quote.
 An insurer will want to know whether or not the car is parked safely overnight and will ask questions relating to physical address and facilities.

 If your address has off-street parking such as a driveway or a secure garage, you’re likely to receive a lower quote than if you’ve got to park your car on the street or away from the property because this will be deemed as a higher risk.

 In the event that you have to park your car on the street, the insurer will likely use your postcode to quantify the risk of the area.
 This means you’re likely to be negatively impacted if you live in a city or a notoriously rough part of town.

 Remember: safe always means lower risk and lower premiums.
 If you’ve got a garage but it’s too full to store your car, it might be worth having a good clear out to help reduce prices.